chrishoy/InfoTrack-Waterloo/README.md

 # Project Waterloo - Where does InfoTrack stand in the market?

 ## Introduction
-Simple .NET 8 React SPA that was put together as a framework into which a web scraping service could be added.
+Simple **.NET 8 React SPA** that was put together as a framework into which a web scraping service could be added.
-Unfortunately, I didn't have time to implement the scraping, but I have implemented the structure of the application, including strategies for building url, and parsing response from the returned HTML.
-There are also config entries to set **Google** and **Bing url**, headers etc.
+Unfortunately, I couldn't implement the scraping, as explained below, but I have implemented the structure of the application, including strategies for building url, and parsing response from the returned HTML.
+There are also config entries to set **Google** and **Bing** url, headers etc.

-It quickly became evident that Google Search doesn't like scraping and I would need to use a headless browser, with plugins or other means, to get around this.
+It quickly became evident that Google Search doesn't like scraping and even headless browser approaches, with plugins or other means, may only temporarily get around this.
 As the spec required **no use of 3rd party libraries or the Google API** this proved to me unmanageable within the timescale, although I would be very happy if someone were to provide me with a solution!

-The returned payload is now extremely JavaScript heavy and obfuscated (look at search result source - breakpoint `GenericScrapeService.ScrapeSearchEngine` - line 40 and inspect `content`).
+The returned payload is now extremely **JavaScript** heavy and obfuscated (look at search result source - breakpoint `GenericScrapeService.ScrapeSearchEngine` - line 40 and inspect `content`).
 You can't simply query the HTML or load into DOM, even using the likes of Pupeteer or Selenium WebDriver will not work as expected and attempts at supplying HTTP headers, e.g. requesting results for a text-only browser, will leave you blocked by indirection and invariably result in failure.